ministryofjustice/opg-lpa/pipeline_scripts/check_ecr_scan_results/README.md

 If omitted, the image tag will default to `latest`, and the webhook will default to the system environment variable `$SLACK_WEBHOOK`.

+The script will return the first 5 results, in order of most severe first, for each image.
+More results can be returned using the result_limit argument when running the script.

 ## Install python dependencies with pip

 ``` bash